syeo66/album2buy/README.md

 - Subsonic server (1.16.1+ recommended)

 ## Security Note
 The client currently skips SSL certificate verification (`InsecureSkipVerify: true`).
-For production use:
-1. Replace with proper certificate validation
-2. Consider adding certificate pinning
+Since the data is not really what I'd consider sensitive I guess that's okay.
+But you should be aware of it.

 ## License
 MIT © Red Ochsenbein 2025